do-your-own-seo/do-your-own-seo.github.io/source/en/_posts/2020-02-09-SVG-icons-from-PNG-custom-fonts-and-sprites.md

   <li itemprop="step" itemscope itemtype="http://schema.org/HowToStep"><span itemprop="text">On pngtosvg.com, reduce the palette to 1 color (there are 5 by default), upload your file, and generate the SVG.</span>
     <meta itemprop="name" content="Converter adjustment" />
   </li>
-  <li itemprop="step" itemscope itemtype="http://schema.org/HowToStep"><span itemprop="text">If the quality is not satisfactory yet, edit 200x200.png or create 300x300.png from the large PNG, and redo step 6.
+  <li itemprop="step" itemscope itemtype="http://schema.org/HowToStep"><span itemprop="text">If the quality is not satisfactory yet, edit 200x200.png or make 300x300.png from the large PNG, and redo step 6.
 The new SVG will be more precise but weighty.</span>
     <meta itemprop="name" content="What if the quality is poor" />
   </li>
   <li itemprop="step" itemscope itemtype="http://schema.org/HowToStep"><span itemprop="text">It remains to thank the converter (they accept donations) and save the output SVG.
 But it's too early to relax: the file size can be significantly reduced!</span>